kubernetes/website/content/en/blog/_posts/2022-10-27-live-and-let-live-with-kluctl-and-ssa.md

 Kluctl by ensuring that a running Kluctl command could not be messed around with by externally modifying the kubeconfig while it was running.

-## Implementing server-side apply
+## Implementing SSA

-After switching to a Kubernetes client library, leveraging server-side apply felt easy.
-Kluctl now has to send each manifest to the API server as part of a `PATCH` request, which signals that Kluctl wants to perform a server-side apply operation.
+After switching to a Kubernetes client library, leveraging SSA felt easy.
+Kluctl now has to send each manifest to the API server as part of a `PATCH` request, which signals that Kluctl wants to perform a SSA operation.
 The API server then responds with an OK response (HTTP status code 200), or with a Conflict response (HTTP status 409).